bigelephant/presenter/README.md

-This has been depracted for https://packagist.org/packages/robclancy/presenter
+This has been deprected for https://packagist.org/packages/robclancy/presenter

 Same thing, a couple additions, new location.